 In addition, Evelyn Nieves is returning to the faculty this semester.

-She has been a staff writer, Metro columnist and San Francisco bureau chief of The New York Times, a national political correspondent for The Washington Post and a San Francisco-based staff writer for the Associated Press.
-Her last staff job was with Inside Climate News, where she covered California agriculture amid the climate crisis and pandemic.
+She has been a staff writer, Metro columnist, and San Francisco bureau chief of The New York Times, a national political correspondent for The Washington Post, and a San Francisco-based staff writer for the Associated Press.
+Her last staff job was with Inside Climate News, where she covered California agriculture amid the climate crisis and pandemics.